FitttZee » Meals » Arepas Recipe

 Arepas Recipe

 Arepas is at least 3000 years old traditional dish originating somewhere from Columbia and Venezuela.
 It is still widely consumed today, there mainly unchanged from the original recipe.
-Save some preservatives that are added to the commercially available versions but that goes without saying.

 The recipe is almost blatantly simple, once we can get our hands on the main ingredient the cornmeal flour.
 Without cornmeal flour it is a pretty daunting task to prepare arepas as we would have to mill the maize then cook and dry it out again.